Skip to main content

 Prior to her role as the Health Officer, Dr. Abney was the medical director of the county's Child Abuse and Neglect program.
 She is a commissioner on the Children's Environmental Health and Protection Advisory Council, and she chairs the Maryland Statewide Advisory Commission on Immunizations.
 Dr. Abney’s research interests include health disparities, prevention of childhood obesity, immunizations, and the prevention and treatment of child abuse.
 She received her medical degree from Tulane University in 1989.

-Uma Ahluwalia, M.S.W., M.H.A.
+Uma Ahluwalia, MSW, MHA

-Principal, Health Management Associates
+Managing Principal, Health Management Associate

-Oscar Alleyne, Dr.P.H., M.P.H.
+Oscar Alleyne, DrPH, MPH

 Managing Director of the Public Health Division, Mitre